Crestview Burglary Attorneys

 There is no one-size-fits-all approach to defending serious felony cases, so we will need to meet with you and talk about your case before we can customize a defense strategy.

 Here is an overview.
 Some of these may or may not apply to your specific circumstances:

 - Review all police reports, witness statements, video evidence, eyewitness testimony to see if any of it can be attacked.

 - Explore the issue of whether you were invited to be be on the property.
 The State has to prove you weren’t invited to the property.
 If we can show otherwise, it strengthens your case.

 - Explore the issue of whether you had the intent to commit a crime when you entered the property.
 If we can make a good argument on this issue, it could lead to a reduced charge or a dismissal.

 - Negotiate with the prosecutor for a plea to a reduced charge with no jail.

 - Negotiate with the prosecutor for Pretrial Diversion.
 This option guarantees a dismissal of your Burglary case in Crestview if you complete it.

-- I will ask you to bring me mitigating evidence to help with your defense.
+- We will ask you to bring me mitigating evidence to help with your defense.
 Examples include character letters, employment records, medical records, report cards, military awards, etc.

-If you have been charged with Burglary in Crestview, call me at (850) 398-8098.
-I am available 24 hours a day, 7 days a week.
-The call is free and confidential.
+If you have been charged with Burglary in Crestview, call Flaherty Defense Firm at (850) 398-8098 for a free consultation.